MatthiasHoldorf/readability-analysis-tool-documentation/README.md

 18	| Percentage of Adjectives in Text |
 19	| Percentage of Conjunctions in Text |
 20	| Percentage of specified keywords in configuration file |

+The statistics are presented in the HTML report:

 ![rat-statistics](/doc-images/rat-statistics.PNG)